roboseb/pokemetrics/README.md

     The issue is of course promise timing related.
 Simply call sync functions from within async functions as opposed to the other way around.

+October 27th, 2023

+    Everything that's here works about as well as I could hope.
+Cleaned and dried up the code yesterday, so today I can work on actually adding features.
+Theoretically the only new functionality I need from here will be to add the "which pokemon am I?" feature and then maybe unit options.
+Everything else will be displaying info I already have and styling.

+    So main issue is that getting data for one pokemon is much easier than comparing the height and weight of all 1200 at once.
+I think I can use the pokeAPI to write my own static JSON file that simply has height and weight associated with each pokemon.

 --To-Do--

 -basic inputs